 The Alive Oasis Leisure Centre in Hunstanton has lots on offer throughout the year.
-Adults can take fitness classes, play squash, table-tennis and bowls, and use the well-equipped gyms.
-For kids, there’s roller-skating, an indoor soft play area, and indoor pool and slide.
+Adults can take fitness classes, play squash, table tennis and bowls, and use the well-equipped gyms.
+For kids, there’s roller skating, giant inflatables, an indoor soft play area, and an indoor swimming pool and slide.

 RELATED POST: Towns in Norfolk – 27 Towns to Visit in Norfolk

 When you visit Hunstanton you HAVE to eat fish and chips – it’s such a seaside holiday thing!